ikbakk/Esp32-Hospital-Monitoring-System/README.md

-# ESP32 Hospital monitoring system
+# ESP32 Hospital rooms monitoring system

 As a project for my college degree, a react app modifying [Hospital monitoing dashboard by DamascenoRafael](https://github.com/DamascenoRafael/hospital-monitor-dashboard) by changing it from MQTT protocols into using Firebase Realtime Database combined with Espressif ESP32 to get Heartrate, Spo2, and Temperature.
 Also migrate using Next.js